 Declining Atlantic salmon (Salmo salar) runs in the Miramichi River during the 1970s and early 1980s marked the beginning of increased conservation efforts for this species.
 Action plans were developed and implemented, including the closure of the commercial fishery and the mandatory release of all large salmon by anglers.
-From 1984 - 1992 the stocks rebounded, and numbers were on the rise.
+From 1984 - 1992 the stocks rebounded and numbers were on the rise.
 After 1992, however, stocks began declining again and have continued to do so over the last three decades.
 In recent years, the Southwest Miramichi River (SW) has outperformed the Northwest Miramichi River (NW) for adult returns.
 From 1998 - 2014, the Northwest River system only reached conservation requirements of returning adult salmon in two separate years, whereas the Southwest River system met requirements in seven of those years.
-The average conservation requirement for returning adults from 1998 - 2014 was 103% on the Southwest branch and 51% on the Northwest branch.
+Average conservation requirements for returning adults were met 103% of the time on the Southwest branch and 51% of the time on the Northwest branch between 1998 and 2014.
 In 2015, the Department of Fisheries and Oceans (DFO) developed the Limit Reference Point (LRP), which is one of the three components that make up a decision-making framework for fisheries known as the Precautionary Approach (PA).
 They defined the LRP as "the stock level below which productivity is sufficiently impaired to cause serious harm" (DFO, 2009), and it is measured in the number of eggs per meter squared (m) of fluvial wetted area.
 For the Southwest Miramichi River system, the LRP is 1.52 eggs/m; for the Northwest Miramichi River system, it is 1.76 eggs/m (DFO, 2018).
-The lowest recorded number of adult returns on both the Northwest and Southwest Miramichi Rivers occurred in 2019, with the estimated egg deposition being well below the LRP for both branches; SW LRP was 64%, and NW LRP was 29% (DFO, 2020).
+The lowest recorded number of adult returns on both the Northwest and Southwest Miramichi Rivers occurred in 2019, with the estimated egg deposition being well below the LRP for both branches; SW LRP was 64% and NW LRP was 29% (DFO, 2020).

-Electrofishing results from the Miramichi River's' Northwest and Southwest branches have typically shown healthy numbers of salmon fry and parr in the past.
-Currently, smolt production appears stable, but adult returns are not reflecting healthy fry and parr trends (DFO, 2021; DFO,
+Electrofishing results from the Miramichi River's Northwest and Southwest branches have typically shown healthy numbers of salmon fry and parr in the past.
+Currently, smolt production appears stable, but adult returns are not reflective of the relatively healthy juvenile production observed (DFO, 2021; DFO, 2022).

-2022).
 In 2011, angling regulations on the Northwest Miramichi River were modified to a catch and release fishery only to reduce human harvesting mortality on grilse, and in 2015, all New Brunswick rivers became mandatory catch and release fisheries of all Atlantic salmon due to the continual decline in stocks (DFO, 2019).
 The Northwest Miramichi River is also the confirmed site of a striped bass spawning ground, where striped bass spawning coincides with salmon smolt migration to the ocean.
 This overlap could impact salmon smolt mortality through predation by striped bass.
 Striped bass are also present in the Southwest Miramichi River but not in highly concentrated numbers like the spawning observed in the Northwest River.